How does this medication work? What will it do for me?

 Skin cancer: Long-term use of hydrochlorothiazide has been connected to an increased risk of developing non-melanoma skin cancer.
 This often appears as a lump or discoloured patch of skin that slowly changes appearance or size.
 Check your skin regularly for unusual growths or discolouration and report any changes to your doctor as soon as possible.
 Talk to your doctor about any concerns you may have.

 Surgery: It is important that your physician and anesthesiologist know that you are taking this medication before you undergo any surgical procedures requiring general anesthesia.

 Vision changes: Hydrochlorothiazide occasionally causes vision changes including increased eye pressure and myopia (nearsightedness).
 If you experience any eye symptoms, such as pain or change in vision, contact your doctor as soon as possible.

 White blood cells: In rare cases, a low white blood cell count has been reported for people taking this medication.
 Your doctor may occasionally monitor your level of white blood cells by performing blood tests.
 Low white blood cell levels may increase your risk for infection.
 If you notice any signs of infection (e.g., fever, sore throat), contact your doctor as soon as possible.

-Pregnancy: ACE inhibitors such as cilazapril may cause severe harm or death to the developing baby if taken by the mother during pregnancy.
+Pregnancy: ACE inhibitors such as cilazapril may cause severe harm or death to the developing baby if taken during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.